rtorrente/wp-smtp/readme.txt

 4. For more information of this plugin, please visit: [Plugin Homepage](https://wpsmtpmail.com/ "WP SMTP").

 == Changelog ==

+= 1.2.5 =
+Fixed: base64_encoding problem for passwords and users that may appear that they are already in base64_encoding but in reality they are not

 = 1.2.4 =
 Changed: Added base64 encode for username and passwords ( https://github.com/WPChill/wp-smtp/issues/2 )